 The root of the problem here is the infamous SamSam ransomware.
 First entering the scene in 2016, the malicious software has become very notorious, often making even well-prepared victims pay the ransom since the recovery costs and losses suffered from downtime would exceed the price of succumbing to the hackers.
 Especially since a lot of the victims were hospitals or other medical facilities who just couldn’t afford the loss of morale and network outage.

 The ransom attacks were mostly targeted, contrary to how most of such attacks are carried out.
 The hackers singled out vulnerable machines and set up their traps, waiting for the victim to do the rest of the work for them.

 The two sanctioned addresses have been active since September 2013 and February 2014 respectively and possessed a very rich transaction history – nearly 7000 transactions combined.
 The largest incoming and outgoing transactions were varying between 31 and 51 BTC, averaging 3.16 BTC per transaction.

-A large portion of the transaction flow between these addresses were also related to over 40 exchanges.
-Thanks to our ability to analyze on chain transactions, we’ve been able to identify various well known exchanges and payment processors.
-The Treasury’s Office of Foreign Assets Control (OFAC) ha salso targeted them as parties who enabled the Iranian hackers to liquidate their ransom payments.
+A large portion of the transaction flow between these addresses was also related to over 40 exchanges.
+Thanks to our ability to analyze on-chain transactions, we’ve been able to identify various well-known exchanges and payment processors.
+The Treasury’s Office of Foreign Assets Control (OFAC) has also targeted them as parties who enabled the Iranian hackers to liquidate their ransom payments.
 This comes in along with a declaration of tightening the regulations and countering the nefarious actors through fighting exploits.

 „Treasury will aggressively pursue Iran and other rogue regimes attempting to exploit digital currencies and weaknesses in cyber and AML/CFT safeguards to further their nefarious objectives.”